 According to the National Institute of Neurological Disorders and Stroke (NINDS), more than 100 types of peripheral neuropathy have been identified.
-When the cause is unknown, it is referred to as idiopathic neuropathy; about 30% of cases are classified as such.
+When the cause is unknown, it is referred to as idiopathic neuropathy; about 23% of cases are classified as such.

-Other causes include:
+Examples of other causes include:

 - Kidney, liver and lung disease, or other critical illness